caerulius/FFVCareerDay/readme.md

 ffv_project_demi_main.ips    (primary patch)
 ffv_project_demi_expabp2.ips (2x multiplier to EXP/ABP)
 ffv_project_demi_expabp4.ips (4x multiplier to EXP/ABP)
-ffv_project_demi_atb2.ips    (2x multiplier to ATB)
+ffv_project_demi_boss.ips    (award boss EXP to a level ~35 endgame curve) ffv_project_demi_atb2.ips    (2x multiplier to ATB)
 ```

+# Other notes
+- Most gameplay elements are unchanged, where the player progresses events & bosses normally through the game.
+In some cases, in the spirit of creating fluid gameplay, some changes were implemented.
+Currently there are the following changes:
+  - After warping from World 1 to World 2, the Solitary Island tent & Abductor sequence was removed.
+The player will transition straight from World 1 to playing as Galuf in Exdeath's castle in World 2.
+  - After the Guardians battle in Mua Forest, the Galuf x Exdeath cutscene battle is removed.
+After battle, Cara will receive the Bracelet, then the game will continue.

 # [Discord](https://discord.gg/6Yw6HbK)
 Our community Discord for development is [located here](https://discord.gg/6Yw6HbK), open to everyone.
 Please direct all identified gameplay bugs and comments here.